Preparing for your Arrival in Cambridge

-Tier 4 visa holders are subject to PBI (Points Based Immigration) monitoring and are required by the UKBA to provide the Graduate Office with a copy of their passport and visa documents prior to Matriculation.
+Tier 4 visa holders are subject to PBI (Points Based Immigration) monitoring and are required by the UKBA to provide the Postgraduate Office with a copy of their passport and visa documents prior to Matriculation.
 If this applies to you, you will be sent further information nearer the start of term.

 4. Inform the College of your funding arrangements

 For international students only: You will need to obtain provision for opening a Bank account in England.
 Banks in Cambridge will normally ask you to present a letter of support and approval from your bank in your home country.

 When you have selected a bank to open an account with, you may also be asked for a proof of student status from the College.
 In this case, please email the full address of the bank concerned to the Postgraduate Office and a letter will be sent to your pigeon-hole in due course.

 4. Make sure your vaccinations are up to date